Batata Harra (Lebanese Spicy Potatoes)

-Batata harra is one of my favorite additions to any mezze dinner.
+Batata harra is one of my favorite potato recipes and a wonderful addition to any mezze spread.

-Spicy potatoes are by far my one of my favorite Middle Eastern side dishes.
+Spicy potatoes are by far one of my favorite Middle Eastern side dishes.

-These Lebanese potatoes are an upgrade of any other spicy potatoes I’ve tried in the States.
+These potatoes are an upgrade from any other spicy potatoes I’ve tried anywhere else.

-Batata Harra is a vegetable dish originated in Lebanon.
+Batata Harra is a fried spicy potato dish that is said to have originated in Lebanon.

-This dish consists of potatoes, red peppers, coriander, chili, and garlic.
+This gluten free dish consists of potato cubes, ground coriander, chili, and garlic.

-It’s always best to use fresh ingredients but you can use garlic powder instead.
+It’s always best to use fresh ingredients but you can use garlic powder instead of fresh garlic.

 Similarly, you can use chili powder as well if you don’t have fresh chilis.